Tuesday, January 24, 2017

 Drunken Bacchus with playing and peeing cherubs (1520)

-Front page of Huldrichus Zasius's Nüwe Stattrechte und Statuten der loblichen Stadt Fryburg im Pryszgow gelegen (New municipal law and bylaws of the praiseworthy City of Freiburg situated in the Breisgau) showing Freiburg's three patron saints.
-In the middle, St. Mary with the child; on the left, St. Alexander of Rome; and on the right, St. Lambert of Maastricht.
+The front page of Huldrichus Zasius's Nüwe Stattrechte und Statuten der loblichen Stadt Fryburg im Pryszgow gelegen (New municipal law and bylaws of the praiseworthy City of Freiburg situated in the Breisgau) shows Freiburg's three patron saints: St. Mary with the child in the middle, St. Alexander of Rome on the left, and St. Lambert of Maastricht on the right.

 Around 1520